-11. When can I seal a conviction for not wearing a seat belt in Nevada?
+11. When can I seal a violation for not wearing a seat belt in Nevada?

 12. Will I get deported?

 Safety belt violations are not deportable crimes.
 However, immigration law is in a precarious state.
 Non-citizen defendants are always encouraged to seek experienced legal counsel.

 13. Should I fight my citation or just pay the civil penalty?

 Defendants who were falsely accused should always consider fighting the case.
-But this is such a minor offense it may be worth it just to pay the fine.
+But this is such a minor violation it may be worth it just to pay the civil penalty.
 Consult with an attorney.